-To meet diagnostic criteria, an individual will have to be seen to have difficulties with both social communication, reciprocal communication and restricted or repetitive behaviours (American Psychiatric Association, 2013).
+To meet diagnostic criteria, an individual will have to be seen to have difficulties with both social communication, reciprocal communication, and restricted or repetitive behaviours (American Psychiatric Association, 2013).
 Diagnosis must be made via a multi-disciplinary assessment, which might include speech and language therapists, occupational therapists, nursing, psychiatry, paediatricians, or psychologists.
-Individuals with ASD are thought to lack theory of mind, or the ability to understand the mental states of others.
-This mechanism may underpin an apparent lack of empathy in the moment, though it does not mean that children with ASD do not care about others.
-Those with ASD often have difficulty reading other people, take things very literally, and may spend time alone and find it hard to make friends.
-This does not mean they lack empathy (NAS, 2023) hyper-focus also often evident in those with ASD (Ashinoff & Abu-Akel, 2021).
+Some people with ASD often have difficulty reading other people, take things very literally, and may spend time alone and find it hard to make friends.
+These individuals may lack theory of mind - the ability to understand the mental states of others, and whilst this may be interpreted as a lack of empathy in the moment through a neurotypical lens, it does not mean that those with ASD lack empathy (NAS, 2023), they may also just process and/ or convey their understanding differently.

-ASD tends to be identified early in infancy or early childhood; however, it can go undiagnosed.
-ASD impacts upon all aspects of the child or young person's life and it is crucial to understanding their risks and needs.
+ASD impacts all aspects of the child or young person's life and, as with any child, it is crucial to understanding their risks and needs.
 Some features of ASD, for example: difficulty with regulating emotions or taking on the perspective of others, are shared by complex traumatic stress responses.
-Other features, such as lack of empathy or behaviour problems are shared by extremely unusual but severe and concerning personality traits, such as psychopathic traits in adults.
-Given the high instance of childhood maltreatment in the population of children and young people in conflict with the law, practitioners may on occasion need to make complex differentiations between traumatic stress and ASD, and on rarer occasions, emerging personality traits (Johnstone, 2017).
+Other features, such as perceived lack of empathy or relationship difficulties are shared by distress behaviours of those who have experienced poor attachments and/ or trauma, or extremely unusual but severe and concerning personality traits.
+Given the high instance of childhood maltreatment and adversity in the population of children and young people in conflict with the law, practitioners may on occasion need to make complex differentiations between social and linguistic deficits resulting from a lack of secure attachments and positive opportunities, traumatic stress and ASD, and on rarer occasions, emerging personality traits (Johnstone, 2017).
 When this dilemma arises, in-depth multi-modal assessment is indicated and should be sought via local specialist mental health services.
 Displays of distress/ violence in those with ASD may occur when they are denied access to their special interest, in the context of change, or in response to sensory overload/ feelings of being overwhelmed (NAS, 2023).
 See the NAS's Meltdowns - a guide for all audiences for advice on how best to response.
-Understanding the relevance of ASD for the individual is crucial, particularly in relation to legal issues, as ASD may undermine a child's ability to understand and engage with processes.
+Neither ASD or OCD is not associated with violence or a risk factor for violent behaviour (Lundström et al., 2014).